lwwu2/diver/README.md

 To reproduce the results of the paper, replace `config.py` with other configuration files under the same folder.

+The 'implicit' training stage takes around 40GB GPU memory and the 'implicit-explicit' stage takes around 20GB GPU memory.
+Decreasing the voxel grid size by a factor of 2 results in models that require around 10GB GPU memory, which causes acceptable deduction on rendering quality.

 ### Training

 To train an explicit or implicit model: